avast/capstone-dumper/README.md

 Copyright (c) 2017 Avast Software, licensed under the MIT license.
 See the `LICENSE` file for more details.

-Capstone Dumper uses third-party libraries or other resources listed, along with their licenses, in the `LICENSE-THIRD-PARTY` file.
+Capstone Dumper uses third-party libraries or other resources listed, along with their licenses, in the `THIRD-PARTY-NOTICES` file.

 ## Contributing